-These mergers and acquisitions have resulted in fewer firms to choose from.
-What is the fallout for enterprises as this occurs?
-We see three key areas: platform confusion, deterioration in support, and shift in business focus.
+Currently, mergers and acquisitions have resulted in fewer firms to choose from.
+We see three key areas of concern: platform confusion, deterioration in support, and shift in business focus.
 This article explores each one.

 A Tangle of Platforms

-Unlike other mergers and acquisitions that add a tangible business or expand into additional markets, most TEM acquisitions add “more of the same”.
-This means the merged firms now have multiple TEM platforms and processes to support.
-The larger TEM providers have anywhere from three to eight platforms performing the same overall tasks.
+Unlike other mergers and acquisitions that add a tangible business or expand into additional markets, most TEM acquisitions add “more of the same.”
+This means the merged firms now have multiple platforms and processes to support.
+The larger providers have anywhere from three to eight platforms performing the same overall tasks.
 To be an efficient and focused TEM organization, most of those platforms will have to consolidate.
 And while each platform may have the same intent, there are definitely unique differences.
-Determining which platform to keep and where to invest development takes time.
-Meanwhile, all platforms need to be supported to protect enterprises who use them.
+Determining which platform to keep and where to invest in development and upgrades takes time.
+Meanwhile, each of the platforms need ongoing support to protect the enterprises who use them.

 It’s tough to manage multiple acquisitions and so many platforms.
-Sometimes there’s even directional confusion by the provider themselves.
-One provider spent years and a significant investment on the development of a new platform in an attempt to create a single solution to their multitude of platforms, only to scrap it right after an acquisition.
+Sometimes there is directional confusion by the provider themselves.
+One provider spent several years and a significant investment on the development of a new platform in an attempt to create a single solution to their multitude of platforms, only to scrap it right after an acquisition.
 And the acquired mobile only platform doesn’t offer the same expected capabilities.

-Of course, all of this creates confusion and disruptions to any client’s operation, ultimately costing those customers time and money.
-Decommissioning of platforms are expected to occur and any transition to a different platform will be a major disruption for the customer.
+Of course, all of this creates confusion and disruptions to any client’s operation, ultimately costing time and money.
+Decommissioning of platforms are expected to occur, and any transition to a different platform will be a major disruption for the customer.

-If you have a TEM provider in place, ask these questions
+If you have a TEM provider in place, here are some questions to ask:

-- How much effort and time will be involved to transition?
+How much effort and time will be involved to transition?
 What about training?
 What about security?

-- What are the process and workflow changes?
+What are the anticipated process and workflow changes?

 Dramatic Support Changes